convertigo/convertigo/diagnostics/retailstore-flow/README.md

 The target project must be absent before preparation.
-The harness creates an empty project shell and places the fixture files under `resources/retailstore/`, but it must not create any FullSync DBO, application Flow, page implementation or generated frontend before the agent starts.
+The harness creates an empty project shell and places the fixture files under `resources/retailstore/`.
+It mirrors the unchanged fixtures under `libs/flow/resources/retailstore/` for typed Flow resource access, but it must not create any FullSync DBO, application Flow, page implementation or generated frontend before the agent starts.

 The agent starts from that prepared shell and must use `flow-fullsync-scaffold(dryRun:true)` followed by the matching apply request.